Steve-Fenton/stevefenton.co.uk/src/pages/publications/other-books.md

 title: Other Books
 navOrder: 9000
 pubDate: 2022-10-02
-keywords:
+keywords: book,websites,typescript
-description:
+description: Here are some of the older books that aren't generally available any more.
 ---

-Here's some of the older books, which aren't generally available any more.
+Here are some of the older books that aren't generally available any more.

 ## TypeScript Succinctly